 These are just a few examples… brainstorm what you’ve accomplished that others would like answers to.

 There are millions of people looking for answers to their problems, what can you offer them?

-For me, I read nothing but business or self-help type of books, magazines and blogs.
+For me, I read nothing but business or self-help types of books, magazines, and blogs.
 No romance novels for this guy!